 How business rates are calculated

-The rateable value of non-domestic property is set by the valuation officers of the Valuation office agency (VOA).
-They draw up and maintain a full list of all rateable values, available on the Valuation Office Agency website
+The rateable value of non-domestic property is set by valuation officers at the Valuation Office Agency (VOA).
+A full list of rateable values is available on the Valuation Office Agency website.

 Changes in value

-The Valuation Officer may alter the value if he believes that the circumstances of the property have changed.
+The valuation officer may alter the value if he or she believes that the circumstances of the property have changed.
 The ratepayer (and certain others who have an interest in the property) may also in certain circumstances propose a change in value.

-If you think the rateable value of your property is incorrect, please go to the Appeal Against your Rateable Value webpage.
+If you think the rateable value of your property is incorrect, you can appeal against your rateable value.